ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 1pm, then a chance of showers and thunderstorms between 1pm and 4pm, then showers
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 4pm, then showers and thunderstorms likely.
-         and thunderstorms likely.
 Partly sunny.
-High near 86, with temperatures falling to around 83 in the afternoon.
+High near 86, with
+         temperatures falling to around 83 in the afternoon.
 North wind around 5 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">